-89 Years of Lighthouse Families and Coastal Locals Being Rescued By the Flying Santa(s)
+Lighthouse Families Rescued By the Flying Santa(s) During the Holidays

 Captain Wincapaw Thanks His Lighthouse Families

-Lighthouse historian Edward Rowe Snow, who accompanied Wincapaw seven years later, also helped to deliver along additional routes.
-The two became very close friends.
+Lighthouse historian Edward Rowe Snow, who accompanied Wincapaw seven years later, also helped to deliver along additional routes years afterwards, as the two became very close friends.

-Historian Edward Snow Carries on the Flying Santa Tradition for Nearly 45 years
+Historian Edward Rowe Snow Carries on the Flying Santa Tradition for Nearly 44 Years

 As there were rare occasions of a risk of a package missing its target and destroying property, Snow still had to carry rather expensive insurance for his endeavors.
 Although the 15-25 pound packages would usually land on their target, there were some instances were some property was destroyed and the insurance would cover the mishap, with most of the “victims” recalling the experience to their families in a humorous manner.
 On many flights, as he would open the window to drop the gifts in his Santa costume, his fake whiskers would be blown off his face with the fierce winds.
 During one of his drops they had quite a scare when two packages tied to a rope lodged themselves around the tail of the airplane near Boon Island Lighthouse in York, Maine.
 They were able to safely make an emergency landing safely at nearby Portsmouth, New Hampshire.

-In 1953, Snow decided to fly a transcontinental Santa flight that would not only include New England stations, but also stations in California and Oregon.
+In 1953, Snow decided to fly not only to include New England stations, but also stations in California and Oregon.
 In 1954 he expanded his flights to include Bermuda, the Great Lakes, and a remote location known as Sable Island about 100 miles from Nova Scotia.
 He arrived near the destination by seaplane, and then took a horse drawn wagon to the lighthouse where he presented gifts to 3 children and 23 grateful adults on the tiny remote island.

 In the 1970’s, Snow also chartered boats to help with his tasks.
 In 1974, with much inclement weather, only some of the gifts could be distributed, and many trips had to be cancelled, as many airports were snowbound.
 This hadn’t happened since the war era of the 1940’s.
-During the 1970’s air space was very restricted with increasing FAA regulations and Snow found himself using a helicopter to deliver the bundles, as he had done once many years before in 1946 to deliver an unbroken doll to the keeper’s daughter, Seaborn Ponsart, on Martha’s Vineyard.
+During the 1970’s air space was very restricted with increasing FAA regulations.
+Snow found himself again using a helicopter to deliver the bundles, as he had done once many years before in 1946 to deliver an unbroken doll to Keeper Octave Ponsart’s daughter, Seaborn Ponsart, on Martha’s Vineyard.
 The children and their families enjoyed the new spectacle as many times the helicopter would come very close or could land nearby.

 The “Flying Santa” Tradition Continues